 Another school year is coming to a close.

 There’s Mr. Bates, the music teacher who introduced my 14-year-old to handbells and led her Junior High choir.
-Mrs. Yandle, the dear lady who’s taught both of my girls in her 5th and 6th Grade Sunday School class, will no longer have my 12-year-old as a student.
-Mrs. Woodruff, Mrs. Shreve, and Mrs. Brown, the three ladies who have encouraged my younger daughter in her last year of Awana, will not have her sitting in their group come September.
+Mrs. Yandle, the dear lady who’s taught both of my girls in her 5th and 6th Grade Sunday School class.
+Mrs. Woodruff, Mrs. Shreve, and Mrs. Brown, the three ladies who have encouraged my younger daughter in her last year of Awana.
+Their group will not have my daughter sitting with them come September.

-Good-bye’s can be hard to say; they make me sentimental.
+Good-bye’s can be hard to say.
+They make me sentimental.
 A good-bye means we’ve been linked to another soul through a common interest, then brought to a point of parting.
 I believe the line from Dr. Seuss is appropriate here –

 This is the prayer I pray during this month of good-bye’s.

-Is your family facing changes these days?
+What type of change is your family facing these days?